Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 Your device’s settings and the software installed on it.

-Simply by switching VPN server or connection protocol, or updating your DNS settings, you can often prevent unexpected disconnections caused by the VPN software.
+By switching VPN server or connection protocol, or updating your DNS settings, you can often prevent unexpected disconnections caused by the VPN software.

-b.
-Change Your VPN Protocol
+Change VPN Protocol

 VPN protocols are the sets of standards and procedures used to establish an encrypted tunnel between your device and the VPN server.